telerik/reporting-docs/embedding-reports/display-reports-in-applications/web-application/angular-report-viewer/angular-report-viewer-overview.md

 > The current Angular Report Viewer version is `{{site.spaviewerversion}}` and should be used with `Reporting REST Service {{site.buildversion}}` or `Telerik Report Server {{site.reportserverversion}}`.

-Integrate the Angular Report Viewer component in your Angular applications regardless of the module loader that you use (`WebPack` or `SystemJS`).
+Integrate the Angular Report Viewer component in your Angular Reporting applications regardless of the module loader that you use (`WebPack` or `SystemJS`).

 >note Check out also the [Native Angular Report Viewer]({%slug telerikreporting/using-reports-in-applications/display-reports-in-applications/web-application/native-angular-report-viewer/overview%}) built on the top of Telerik UI for Angular components.